SynthFest France 2024: Lumamox, the Synthesizer with the fake story – interview

 Loumavox revelations, the story of the forgotten Synthesizer and the mysterious developers Louise and Marc Vokzinski is fake.. a synth soap opera

-On December 17th I published news about a mysterious, forgotten Synthesizer that was discovered by a school class in France.
+On December 17th, I published news about a mysterious, forgotten Synthesizer that was discovered by a school class in France.
 According to the video, this analog synth was made by the unknown developers Louise and Mark Vokzinski.
-There was also a complete story of how the device was found, who the developers are, etc. A milestone for the Synthesizer history, if it is true.
+There was also a complete story of how the device was found, who the developers are, etc. If it is true, this would be a milestone for Synthesizer history.

 But doubts quickly arose.
-On the one hand because the instrument still works so smoothly, the knobs look like they were from a 3D printer … A well-known YouTuber wrote early on my IG posting: “if a story sounds to good it is often not true”.
+On the one hand, because the instrument still works so smoothly, the knobs look like they were from a 3D printer … A well-known YouTuber wrote early on my IG posting: “If a story sounds too good, it is often not true”.

 Loumavox revelations